stefan-wuensch/tmp/README.md

 this customer.
 Enter the **Instance ID** as the Default value in the template.
 Example: `i-f4458015`

 3. **AutoScalingGroupMinSize** is the Parameter for minimum number of EC2 web server instances allowed.
+(We are assuming there will be only one web **admin** node.)
-This value is used to look up thresholds for use in the ELB Healthy Host Count alarm.
-Search the template for `HealthyHostCountMapByGroupMinimum` to see the mapping of AutoScalingGroupMinSize to the thresholds.
+This value is used to look up thresholds in a Mapping for use in the ELB Healthy Host Count alarm.
-XXX
+Search the template for `HealthyHostCountMapByGroupMinimum` if you want to see the mapping of AutoScalingGroupMinSize to the thresholds.
+Optionally see also the [AWS documentation on CloudFormation Mappings in templates](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/mappings-section-structure.html).

+To find the correct value for this Parameter, go to the [AWS Console for EC2 Auto Scaling Groups](https://console.aws.amazon.com/ec2/autoscaling/home?region=us-east-1#AutoScalingGroups:view=details).
+Find the Auto Scaling Group for the customer site, and note the **Min** value for that Group.
+That is the value to be entered in the template for `AutoScalingGroupMinSize` default.

+For example: For the HPAC / HWP site `online-learning.harvard.edu`, the name of the prod Auto Scaling Group is `HPACLearnProd-WebServerGroup-I274WYW1N1MO` and it has a Min value of **2**.
+When the CloudWatch Alarms Stack is created in CloudFormation, the `AutoScalingGroupMinSize` value of 2 will be used to determine values for `EvaluationPeriods`, `ComparisonOperator`, `ComparisonText`, and `Threshold`.

+Of course, using a Mapping in a template is **completely optional** but by doing so it allows much greater flexibility and scalability.
+It makes one Parameter value able to populate (in this example) **four** different Resource attributes.

 4. **MasterDB** is the Parameter for the name of the RDS (database) Instance.
 Go to the [AWS Console for RDS Instances](https://console.aws.amazon.com/rds/home?region=us-east-1#dbinstances:)